 Can I breastfeed after Breast Surgery?

 Most women go on to breastfeed successfully post Breast Lift with Augmentation, however, it is important to remember that some women cannot breastfeed irrespective of surgery and should see GP prior to surgery to discuss.
 If this is something you are concerned about, please research this further and discuss with your CosMediTour Surgeon during your consultation.

 How long before I can exercise?

 Discuss with your Surgeon but generally a minimum 3 – 4 weeks post-surgery.
 NO underwater submerging for long periods of time is recommended.
 If your suture sites become wet, you must dry them immediately.
 Other activities such as shopping or sedentary non-physical work such as office work can usually be undertaken after 3 – 4 days.
 Your support garment is to be worn as instructed by your Surgeon.

 Will I get scars from a Breast Lift?

 As with any surgery, Breast Lift surgery does leave some scarring where the incisions have been made.
-Initially, your scars will be sensitive and a red colour, but these will fade over time and with good care.
+Initially, your scars will be sensitive and slightly red in colour, but these will fade over time and with good care.
 The degree of fading depends on a large degree on your skin pigment and post-surgery care.

 Will my breasts sag again after surgery?

-Yes they will over time.
+Yes, they will over time.
 Results post-surgery are based on your natural internal and internal breast anatomy, i.e. breast tissue weight, fat tissue, gland lobules, skin elasticity, weight fluctuations, overall physical activities and genetics.
 If you gain excess weight after surgery this will fasten the onset of further sagging.